POPULATION EXPOSED TO NOISE

 Abstract

-High noise levels can negatively impact well-being.
-Health effects of noise include stress, reduced psychological well-being, sleep disturbances, and cardiovascular issues.
+High noise levels can affect your well-being.
+The effects of noise on health include stress, reduction of psychological well-being and sleep disturbances, but also cardiovascular problems.

 Description

-The indicator reports studies conducted in urban areas on noise-exposed populations, developed according to Directive 2002/49/EC, transposed in Italy through Legislative Decree 194/2005.
-For each study, it presents the estimated number of people exposed to noise, using Lden and Lnight indicators, from different sources (roads, railways, airports, and industries).
+The indicator reports the studies carried out in urban areas on the population exposed to noise prepared according to Directive 2002/49/EC, implemented in Italy with Legislative Decree 194/2005, and, for each study, the estimated number of people exposed to noise, expressed in the indicators Lden and Lnight, produced by the various sources present (roads, railways, airports and industries).

 Purpose